 Donors to OSU-Cascades include community members, businesses and foundations, and alumni.
 They support student scholarships, faculty scholarship and teaching, and the campus capital needs as it expands to serve 3,000 to 5,000 students.

 Community events are attended by Central Oregonians, and through virtual presentation, members of the public around the state.
-Events include a Science Pub lecture series, guest lectures and an annual discovery event for families and community members.
+Events include a Science Pub lecture series, guest lectures and other events for community members.